LHWOOD/Pro-README-Generator-Nodejs/README.md

 ## Description

 This generator makes a professional README.md file for your next project!
-All you have to do is answer a few simple questions about your application in your terminal and the Pro-README_Generator will output a professional README file.
+All you have to do is answer a few simple questions about your application in your terminal and the Pro-README-Generator will output a professional README file.

 ## Table of Contents